Hitahikosan Line: History

+All the branches were abolished in 1962, 1974 and 1970 respectively.
+In 1987, the Japanese National Railways was privatized and the line was succeeded by JR Kyushu.

+Construction

-The Toyo-shu Railway Co. opened the Tagawa-Ita - Buzen Kawasaki section as part of the Tagawa Line in 1899.
+The Hōshū Railway opened the Tagawa-Ita - Buzen Kawasaki section as part of the Tagawa Line in 1899.
 That company merged with the Kyushu Railway Company in 1901, which extended the line to Soeda in 1903.
 The company was nationalised in 1907.

 The Jono - Tagawa-Ita section was opened in 1915 by the Kokura Railway Co., that company being nationalised in 1943.
 The Soeda - Daigyoji section opened between 1937 and 1946, and the Daigyoji - Yoake section opened in 1956.

 CTC signalling was introduced on the entire line in 1984.
 Freight service ceased beyond Tagawa-Gotōji in 1986, and totally in 1999.

 Typhoon damage

-On 5 July 2017, torrential rainfall resulted in the closure of the section of the line between Soeda and Yoake.
+On 5 July 2017, torrential rainfall from Severe Tropical Storm Nanmadol (also known as Typhoon No. 3) resulted in the closure of the section of the line between Soeda and Yoake.
 The damage was severe and included the destruction of several bridges and parts of the track being washed away.
 The line remained disconnected as of the start of 2020.
 On 12 February 2020, it was proposed by JR Kyushu to not restore the rail service, due to low passenger use and high maintenance costs, and permanently replace it with bus rapid transit (BRT).
-JR Kyushu has formally announced that agreements have been made with local authorities, and the line will be replaced with BRT.
-The BRT route is estimated to be completed by 2023.
+On 16 July, JR Kyushu formally announced plans to convert this section of the line to a BRT service.

+The BRT route opened on 28 August 2020 under the name BRT Hikoboshi Line[ja].
+With the opening of the line, the number of stations along the route increased from 12 to 36, although travel times roughly doubled.
+Following the partial conversion of JR East's Ōfunato Line and Kesennuma Line in the Tōhoku region, the line is Japan's third rail service to be converted to BRT.